TCOG Board Members

 Rick Hollow.
 Rick Hollow, with Hollow & Hollow, in Nashville serves as counsel for the Tennessee Press Association and has represented the Knoxville News Sentinel in media cases.
 Hollow has represented TCOG in cases involving open meetings and records.

 Gregg K. Jones.
 Gregg Jones headed family-owned Jones Media, Inc., which managed The Greeneville Sun, The Daily Times in Maryville and other community newspapers and media-related entities, until JMI sold in 2016 to Adams Publishing Group.
-Jones continues to be publisher of The Greeneville Sun, is now president of Adams Publishing Group/East and Executive Vice President of Adams Publishing Group nationwide.
+Jones continued as publisher of The Greeneville Sun and president of Adams Publishing Group/East and Executive Vice President of Adams Publishing Group nationwide until his retirement.
 Jones and members of his family have been active in the Tennessee Press Association for several years.

 Jack McElroy.
-Jack McElroy is executive editor of the Knoxville News Sentinel, a role he has served in since November 2001.
+Jack McElroy is former executive editor of the Knoxville News Sentinel, a role he has served in since November 2001.
 He is a founding board member of TCOG and a past president of the Tennessee Press Association.

 Otis Sanford.
 Otis Sanford holds the Hardin Chair of Excellence in Economic and Managerial Journalism at the University of Memphis, and is the author of the critically acclaimed new book, “From Boss Crump to King Willie: How Race Changed Memphis Politics.”
 Sanford also serves as the political analyst and commentator for WATN-TV Local 24 News and is a panelist for Local 24 This Week, a weekly public affairs program.
 Plus, he writes a weekly Viewpoint column for The Commercial Appeal.
 Before joining the U of M in 2011, Sanford was editorial page editor and director of the editorial board for The Commercial Appeal, and formerly served as the paper’s managing editor, the first African-American to hold those positions.